Wentworthville - Westmead

 AreaSearch analysis indicates Wentworthville - Westmead maintains employment conditions that align with national benchmarks

-Wentworthville - Westmead has a highly educated workforce with professional services well represented.
-Its unemployment rate was 3.7% as of June 2025, below Greater Sydney's 4.2%.
+Wentworthville-Westmead has a highly educated workforce with strong representation in professional services.
+The unemployment rate was 3.7% as of June 2021.

 Employment growth over the past year was estimated at 2.1%.
-In June 2025, 14,617 residents were employed with an unemployment rate of 3.7%, 0.5% lower than Greater Sydney's.
-Workforce participation was 62.6%, close to Greater Sydney's 60.0%.
-Employment is concentrated in professional & technical, health care & social assistance, and finance & insurance sectors.
+As of June 2025, 14,617 residents are employed, with an unemployment rate of 3.7%, which is 0.5% below Greater Sydney's rate of 4.2%.
+Workforce participation is 62.6%, compared to Greater Sydney's 60.0%.
+Employment is concentrated in professional & technical (1.5 times the regional level), health care & social assistance, and finance & insurance.

-The area has a strong specialization in professional & technical services with an employment share of 1.5 times the regional level.
-Conversely, construction shows lower representation at 4.6% compared to the regional average of 8.6%.
-Over the year to June 2025, employment increased by 2.1% while labour force grew by 3.2%, leading to a rise in unemployment rate by 1.0 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.6%, with unemployment rising by 0.3 percentage points.
-State-level data as of Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs) with an unemployment rate of 4.3%.
-Nationally, the unemployment rate was 4.5%, with national employment growth at 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment expansion by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wentworthville - Westmead's employment mix suggests local growth of approximately 7.3% over five years and 14.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Construction shows lower representation at 4.6% versus the regional average of 8.6%.
+Over the year to June 2025, employment increased by 2.1%, while labour force grew by 3.2%, causing unemployment to rise by 1.0 percentage points.
+Greater Sydney recorded employment growth of 2.6% and unemployment rising by 0.3 percentage points during this period.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wentworthville-Westmead's employment mix suggests local growth of approximately 7.3% over five years and 14.7% over ten years.

 Frequently Asked Questions - Employment